Blendify/blender-manual/blender_docs/manual/render/freestyle/python.rst

 Python Scripting Mode
 *********************

-The Python Scripting mode offers full programmability for line stylization.
+The Python Scripting mode offers full programmable line stylizes.
-In this control mode, all stylization operations are written as Python scripts referred to as style modules in the Freestyle terminology.
+In this control mode, all styling operations are written as Python scripts referred to as style modules in the Freestyle terminology.
 The input to a style module is a view map (i.e. a set of detected feature edges), and the output is a set of stylized strokes.